vcaptainv/Internet_of_Things_Smartwatch/README.md

      other spoken message on the OLED display should be included.
 Lab6:

-    Part One: Databases and Gesture Recognition
+    Part One: Databases and Gesture Recognition:

         1. Establish a connection between the smartwatch and the AWS server and continuously send accelerometer data to the AWS database at a frequency of at least 1 Hz.
         2. Setup a neural network on the AWS server that can recognize any letter in the word “COLUMBIA”.
         3. Obtain the word “COLUMBIA” within 10 tries and display the word one letter at a time on OLED.

-    Part Two: Creating the Smartwatch
+    Part Two: Creating the Smartwatch:

         1. Features outlined for each of the subsystems should be functioning discretely.
                 a.
 Voice Commands
                 b.
 Smartphone Application
                 c.
 Embedded Server/ESP8266 d.
 Cloud Server/Database
         2. All discrete components are combined and fully functioning.